Research

-Identification of a triangular random coefficient model using a correction function (R&R at Review of Economics and Statistics)
+Identification of a triangular random coefficient model using a correction function (Accepted at Review of Economics and Statistics)

 Previously, identification of triangular random coefficient models required a restriction on the dimension of the first stage heterogeneity or independence assumptions across the different sources of the heterogeneity.
 This note proposes a new identification strategy that does not rely on either of these restrictions but rather uses conditional linear projections to construct “correction functions” to address endogeneity and gain identification of the average partial effect.
 This identification strategy allows for both continuous and discrete instruments although the formulation of the correction function differs depending on the setting.
 Finally, a simple simulation illustrates that the proposed identification strategy is valid in settings where no other existing methods can identify average partial effects.